How to Change Car Oil: Step-by-Step DIY Guide

 - New oil filter (matched to your vehicle year, make, and model)

-- New drain plug washer or gasket (recommended for every change)
+- New drain plug washer or drain plug gasket (recommended for every change to help prevent leaks)

 - Container for used oil transport and recycling